robb0wen/tornis/README.md

 // to get a snapshot of the current viewport state const state = getViewportState();

+// to reset the default device orientation. const calibrationData = recalibrateOrientation();
 ```

 Any watched function will be automatically run whenever any of the associated properties change.